Dr. Connie Kirk

 Even as a child, Dr. Connie Kirk was fascinated by how things worked—everything from electricity to engines to living things inspired her to learn more.
 Animal anatomy and physiology held her interest the longest, and she read everything she could get her hands on regarding those subjects.
 As she got older, one thing became quite obvious: for Dr. Kirk, a career in veterinary medicine was the only choice that made sense!

 Dr. Kirk was born in Pennsylvania as the youngest of four girls, then moved with her family to an upstate New York farmhouse at the age of five.
+She was fortunate to have dogs, cats, ducks and horses as she grew up.
+She also had the opportunity to help various species of injured and orphaned wildlife.
 After high school, she joined the United States Army, where she received her first formal veterinary training and became a Veterinary Technician.
 Dr. Kirk worked with many wonderful veterinarians along the way, all of whom encouraged her to attend veterinary school herself.
 She took the plunge and began her training, graduating from Ross University with her Doctorate of Veterinary Medicine in 2002.